markjprice/cs12dotnet8/docs/ch07-source-generators.md

 # Using the source generator

-Third, we will use the source generator in our console app:
+Finally, we will use the source generator in our console app:

 1. In `GeneratingCodeApp.csproj`, in the `<PropertyGroup>`, add an entry to enable the generation of the code file, as shown in the following markup:
 ```xml